grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/configuring-ruler.md

 ---
-title: "Configuring the Grafana Mimir ruler with Jsonnet"
-menuTitle: "Configuring ruler"
+aliases:
+  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/jsonnet/configuring-ruler/
-description: "Learn how to configure the Grafana Mimir ruler when using Jsonnet."
+description: Learn how to configure the Grafana Mimir ruler when using Jsonnet.
+menuTitle: Configuring ruler
+title: Configuring the Grafana Mimir ruler with Jsonnet
 weight: 20
 ---